 The Auburn baseball program is led by an experienced coaching staff that consistently produces the top recruiting classes in the nation.
 Coming off of one of the best seasons in program history in 2019, the COVID-19 pandemic prevented the Tigers from building off of that momentum in 2020.

 In addition to the program’s recruiting abilities, Auburn baseball is also well known for its player development efforts.
-In the past few years, 31 pitchers that were undrafted out of high school went on to be selected in the MLB draft after playing for Auburn.
+In the past few years, 31 undrafted pitchers out of high school went on to be selected in the MLB draft after playing for Auburn.

 To further assist with player development, the Auburn baseball program recently partnered with TrackMan.
-With video and radar technology, the data analytics system calculates a variety of metrics including exit velocity, speed, spin rate, extension, and many more.
+With video and radar technology, the data analytics system calculates a variety of metrics.
+To name a few, it captures exit velocity, speed, spin rate, and extension data points.

 The Auburn Tigers reside in the SEC West, playing schools like Ole Miss, Texas A&M, and LSU for in-conference play.
 In one of the top baseball conferences at the Division 1 level, the Tigers typically have a very challenging schedule.